dtinth/circumstance/README.md

 ## Example 2: A Redux reducer

 `circumstance` can easily be used with Redux reducers.
+It contains few extra utility functions for testing reducers.
 For example, here’s an example reducer:

 ```js